Sunshine North

 Recent residential development output has been above average within Sunshine North when compared nationally

 Sunshine North has seen approximately 99 new homes approved annually over the past five financial years, totalling 499 homes.
 As of FY-26, 18 approvals have been recorded.
-On average, between FY-21 and FY-25, there were 0 new residents arriving per new home per year, indicating that supply is meeting or exceeding demand.
-The average construction value for new properties over this period was $373,000.
+On average, between FY-21 and FY-25, there were no new residents arriving per new home, indicating that supply is meeting or exceeding demand.
+New properties are constructed at an average value of $373,000.

 Frequently Asked Questions - Development